turingschool/career-development-curriculum-site/module_four/negotiations.md

   * Thank them for the offer and let them know when you will get back to them

 **Bottom Line: Negotiating is Always Important.** It’s important for you to advocate for yourself because there's no guarantee that anyone else will.

+### Other Parts of the Offer to Consider: Equity
+Learn the lingo:
+* Stock Option: Contract given by the company which allows you to purchase shares in the company at a later date, and allows you to sell those shares for profit.
+  * Options are granted on your hire date.
+After your first year, you can exercise 25% of your options.
+Starting your second year, you will vest about 21 more options every month.
+Hopefully the company's value is increasing during this time, and in your fourth year, you are fully vested and can buy all of your options.
+* Strike Price: The price per share at the last valuation when your stock options were granted.
+* Cliff: A time period usually imposed before your options begin to vest.
+* Exercise: To “exercise” an option is to make a choice to buy the shares (or not).
+The “exercise period” is a window of time you have to make this decision.
+* Vesting: How often your stock options become available for purchase.

+What does this look like?
+Most Common:
+* Options will vest over 4 years
+* 1 year cliff to buy first 25%
+* Monthly vesting
+* 10 year exercise period
+* 90 day exercise period upon termination

+Consider:
+* How many stock options?
+It will end up being a small fraction of ownership.
+* What's the strike price?
+The more rounds of funding the company has had, or the longer they’ve been around, the higher the strike price.
+* What's your exit plan?
+Whether the options are going to be worth anything some day depends on the exit plan.

+**Bottom Line:** Don’t accept more equity over salary.

 ### Alumni Examples
 Here are a few examples of how alumni have approached the negotiations conversation.
 Remember, you can reach out to the Career Development team for coaching when it comes to negotiating an offer.